faheemkalsekar/ShiftEasy/README.md

 3. Start a shift.
 4. Stop a shift.

+In offline mode, this Activity will display Shifts List and Business Info.
+Before starting or stopping a shift, the app checks for location information.

 #### ShiftDetailActivity
 Displays all information regarding a shift.
+Also works in offline mode.

 #### MapsActivity
 Displays Map.
+Works in offline mode.

 ## Build Variants
 There are 3 build variants.